BarbaraJoebstl/da5_fraud_detection/README.md

 - *F1 Score*.
 This score is a measure of a test's accuracy.
 It considers recall and precision.
 _good f1 score_.
 This is the best of both worlds.
 Both my false positive and false negative rates are low.

+### Evaluation

+Validation is process of determining how well your model performs.
+We are using k-fold cross validation for this project.
+This means the data ist split into test (best validation, when maximum amount) and training (best learning results, when maximum amount).
+In order to handle the trade off between the split data, we run k separate learning experiment, so at the end all data has been used for training and testing.

+In our case the  sklearn StratifiedShuffleSplit with labels, folds=1000 and random_state = 42 as parameters is used as a cross-validator in the tester.py

 ## Run
 In the _final_project_ folder you can: